rice-apps/BeakSpeak/Docs/ProblemScopeV2.md

         + Generate and display a random icon for each user
         + Create a screen that only shows the user's posts and comments
     + Migrate to the backend
-        + Explanation of this complex system will not stick
+        + Explanation of this complex system will not stick, so consider building a small project
         + Example app - grades database
             + Devs create their own student and grade schemas and collections
             + Devs create a simple express app that connects to the database